 In addition, we are equally pleased to continue our sponsorship relationship with Creative Arts at JCU, in particular in the development of the Dance North School of Arts as a viable theatre and performance space in Townsville CBD.
 Creative Arts at JCU supports the the Arts by providing performance grade pianos when we have visiting artists.
 Recently, we hosted an Opera Queensland workshop series and performance which involved both young people and the over 50s who performed with artists from Opera Queensland.
 This was a great success, no doubt assisted in no small way with the piano that was sponsored by JCU.

 Trevor Keeling, General Manager, Dance North.
 August 2012

 Townsville Multicultural Support Group Inc

-On Behalf of the Townsville Refugee Week Planning Committee and the Townsville Multicultural Support Group Inc. (TMSG), we wish to thank the School of Creative Arts for the immense support provided to the activities planned during the week June 17th-June 22nd.
+On Behalf of the Townsville Refugee Week Planning Committee and the Townsville Multicultural Support Group Inc. (TMSG), we wish to thank Creative Arts at JCU for the immense support provided to the activities planned during the week June 17th-June 22nd.
 The provision of venue, facilities and equipment for an ABC Open workshop with people who have settled here through the Humanitarian Support Program was appreciated.
 The outcome of the workshop was the production of audio and visual presentations which were screened at the launch of Refugee Week in the City Sunday markets at Flinders Square and throughout the week.
 The resource is avbailable on the TMSG website and is already proving to be a valuable educational resource for the community in general.
 We are also grateful for SoCA lecturer, Adam Brown’s donation of time throughout the week.